aliyun/terraform-provider-alicloud/website/docs/r/vpc_peer_connection.html.markdown

 }
 ```

 ## Argument Reference

 The following arguments are supported:

-* `accepting_ali_uid` - (Required, ForceNew) The ID of the Alibaba Cloud account (primary account) of the receiving end of the VPC peering connection to be created.
+* `accepting_ali_uid` - (Optional, ForceNew) The ID of the Alibaba Cloud account (primary account) of the receiving end of the VPC peering connection to be created.
   - Enter the ID of your Alibaba Cloud account to create a peer-to-peer connection to the VPC account.
   - Enter the ID of another Alibaba Cloud account to create a cross-account VPC peer-to-peer connection.
-  - If the recipient account is a RAM user (sub-account), enter the ID of the Alibaba Cloud account corresponding to the RAM user.
+-> **NOTE:**  If the recipient account is a RAM user (sub-account), enter the ID of the Alibaba Cloud account corresponding to the RAM user.
 * `accepting_region_id` - (Required, ForceNew) The region ID of the recipient of the VPC peering connection to be created.
   - When creating a VPC peer-to-peer connection in the same region, enter the same region ID as the region ID of the initiator.
   - When creating a cross-region VPC peer-to-peer connection, enter a region ID that is different from the region ID of the initiator.
 * `accepting_vpc_id` - (Required, ForceNew) The VPC ID of the receiving end of the VPC peer connection.
 * `bandwidth` - (Optional, Computed) The bandwidth of the VPC peering connection to be modified.
 Unit: Mbps.
 The value range is an integer greater than 0.
-* `description` - (Optional) The description of the VPC peer connection to be created.
-It must be 2 to 256 characters in length and must start with a letter or Chinese, but cannot start with `http://` or `https://`.
+* `description` - (Optional) The description of the VPC peer connection to be created.It must be 2 to 256 characters in length and must start with a letter or Chinese, but cannot start with `http://` or `https://`.
-* `dry_run` - (Optional) The dry run.
+* `dry_run` - (Optional) Whether to PreCheck only this request.
+Value:
+  - **true**: The check request is sent without creating a VPC peer-to-peer connection.
+Check items include whether required parameters, request format, and business restrictions are filled in.
+If the check does not pass, the corresponding error is returned.
+If the check passes, the error code 'DryRunOperation' is returned '.
+  - **false** (default): A normal request is sent.
+After checking, the HTTP 2xx status code is returned and the operation is performed directly.
 * `peer_connection_name` - (Optional) The name of the resource.
+The name of the resource.
 The name must be 2 to 128 characters in length, and must start with a letter.
 It can contain digits, underscores (_), and hyphens (-).
+* `resource_group_id` - (Optional, Computed, Available since v1.207.0) The ID of the resource group.
+* `status` - (Optional, Computed) The status of the resource.
+* `tags` - (Optional, Map, Available since v1.207.0) The tags of PrefixList.
-* `vpc_id` - (Required, ForceNew) The ID of the requester VPC.
+* `vpc_id` - (Required, ForceNew) You must create a VPC ID on the initiator of a VPC peer connection.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The resource ID in terraform of Peer Connection.
+* `id` - The ID of the resource supplied above.
-* `status` - The status of the resource.
+* `create_time` - The creation time of the VPC peer connection.
+Use UTC time in the format' YYYY-MM-DDThh:mm:ssZ '.

-### Timeouts
+## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 1 mins) Used when create the Peer Connection.
+* `create` - (Defaults to 5 mins) Used when create the Peer Connection.
-* `delete` - (Defaults to 1 mins) Used when delete the Peer Connection.
+* `delete` - (Defaults to 5 mins) Used when delete the Peer Connection.
-* `update` - (Defaults to 1 mins) Used when update the Peer Connection.
+* `update` - (Defaults to 5 mins) Used when update the Peer Connection.

 ## Import